911±¬ÁÏ

 New lawns

-• Cut new lawns every week or so, as required, progressively lowering the height of the blades until they’re back at the normal level.
-But in hot weather, keep the blades high or stop mowing for a while.
+• Cut new lawns every week or so, but in hot weather, keep the blades high or stop mowing for a while.

 • Use new lawns as little as possible until autumn.